 Domestic violence charges are serious and, even if you are innocent, you’ll need a strong defense to have the optimal outcome of your case.
 Before you talk to anyone in law enforcement, you should first seek legal representation.
-Call our Connecticut criminal defense attorneys at The Sills Law Firm even if you haven’t been arrested and an investigation is still pending.
+Call our Connecticut criminal defense attorneys at The Sills Law Firm even if you haven’t been arrested and a domestic violation investigation is still pending.
 You can be sure law enforcement and the local prosecutors are already gathering all the information they can to convict you, so it’s imperative to start strategizing your defense as soon as possible.

-What Is Domestic Violence per Connecticut Law?
+What Is Domestic Violence Without Victim Participation per Connecticut Law?

 Domestic violence, which is called “family violence” in Connecticut, occurs between household or family members, and results in serious physical injury or fear about imminent physical injury.
 It is a serious criminal charge involving a pattern of abusive behavior that may not necessarily be physically violent.
 It can include emotional, verbal, sexual, or financial abuse, as well.
 These crimes are pervasive and often life-threatening.
 Connecticut laws on family violence are created by the Connecticut General Assembly and are intended to hold offenders accountable and keep victims safe.
 The law makes it illegal to assault, threaten, stalk, or violate restraining orders.